wso2-extensions/esb-connector-redis/docs/workingWithHashesInRedis.md

 ```

 **Properties**
-* redisKey: The name of the key.
+* redisKey: The name of the key where the hash is stored.
-* redisFields: The values of the fields, which want to delete.
+* redisFields: The fields that you want to delete.

 **Sample request**